 NLP & Rapport

-Rapport is the quality of harmony, recognition and mutual acceptance that exists between people when they are at ease with one another and where communication is occurring easily.
+be the sense of harmony, recognition and mutual acceptance that exists between people when they are at ease with one another and where communication is occurring easily.

-Rapport is an essential basis for successful communication - if there is no rapport there is no (real) communication!
+the similarities between us and another person is really the essential basis for successful communication - if there is no rapport there is

 Rapport as a skill